colyseus/docs/docs/authentication/module.md

 - Rotating `AUTH_SALT` will invalidate all user's passwords.
 Users will need to reset their password.
 - Rotating `JWT_SECRET` will invalidate all JWT tokens.
 Users will need to login again.
-- Rotating `SESSION_SECRET` will invalidate all session cookies.
+- Rotating `SESSION_SECRET` will invalidate all session cookies. (only used during OAuth flow)

 ### Email/Password Authentication